 Lori Barber Honored as an Outstanding Student - Graduate School Master's Recipient

 Each year, in partnership with the Idaho State University Colleges and Divisions, the Office of Alumni Relations hosts a ceremony to award deserving, graduating seniors with outstanding recognition.
-This year, three Women Studies students have been nominated for ISU's Outstanding Student Award.
-They are: Lori Barber, graduate student, Ryan Heffner, undergraduate, and Jessica Milford, undergraduate.
+This year, Lori Barber was selected as an Outstanding Student for the Master's Program in the Graduate School.

 Lori Barber received her Masters of Arts in Interdisciplinary Studies (History and Anthropology) in December 2013.
 Currently, Lori is an adjunct instructor teaching two classes in the History/Women Studies departments.